What is the Forex market? Forex trading for beginners

 What moves the Forex market?

-The forex market consists of currencies from all over the globe, which can make exchange rate predictions extremely difficult as there are many factors that could add up to price movements.
-However, like most financial markets, forex is primarily driven by the forces of supply and demand, and it is important to gain an understanding of the influences that drive price fluctuations.
+It is essential that you understand the market before you make any investments or trades, determining exactly what moves the price and why can set you up for long term trading success.
+The Forex market consists of currencies from all over the globe, which can make exchange rate predictions extremely difficult as there are many factors that could add up to price movements.
+However, like most financial markets, Forex is primarily driven by the forces of supply and demand, and it is important to gain an understanding of the influences that drive price fluctuations.

 The central banks control the currency supply, they can announce measures that will have a significant effect on their currency’s price.
 For example, quantitative easing involves injecting more money into an economy, causing the currency price to drop.